Sports in Atlanta: Ice hockey

 In 1972, The OMNI became home to the Atlanta Flames of the National Hockey League.
 The Flames qualified for the playoffs six times in eight seasons, but failed to win a playoff series.
 In 1980, the team departed for Calgary, Alberta, where it currently plays as the Calgary Flames.

 In 1999, the NHL returned to Atlanta in the form of the Expansion Atlanta Thrashers, which played in Philips Arena.
 The Thrashers won the Southeast Division in 2006–07, but were swept in their only playoff appearance.
 After eleven seasons in Atlanta, in 2011, the Thrashers moved to Winnipeg, Manitoba, and became the current Winnipeg Jets.

 From 1992 to 1996, Atlanta was home to the short-lived Atlanta Knights, an International Hockey League team.
 Their inaugural season was excellent for a new team, and was only bested by their sophomore season in which they won the championship Turner Cup.
 In 1996, they moved to Quebec City, Quebec, and became the Quebec Rafales.

 Since the Thrashers moved to Winnipeg, their former ECHL affiliate in Duluth, Georgia, the Atlanta Gladiators, became the area's only professional hockey team.
 The Gladiators moved to Gwinnett County in 2003 after seven seasons as the Mobile Mysticks, and has won three division championships, and a conference championship since 2006.

+Tennis

+Every July, Atlanta hosts the Atlanta Open, an ATP Tour 250 men's tennis tournament.
+The event is part of the US Open Series and serves as an important tune-up to the US Open.